16 Must-Visit Spots In Montana

 Billings prides itself on its abundant activities and cultural attractions throughout the year.
 Connect with animals at ZooMontana, an Association of Zoos & Aquariums-accredited zoo caring for rescued wildlife.
 See how the other half lived at Moss Mansion, a historic house museum with both self and guided tours.
 Catch a show at the Alberta Bair Theater downtown.
 Its offerings range from classical symphony music to country western to comedy acts.
 No matter when you visit, there's always plenty to see and do in Billings.

-11. Great Falls
+12. Great Falls

 Check out two spectacular state parks when you're ready to get outside.
-Just 10 minutes from downtown, explore Giant Springs State Park to see one of the largest freshwater springs in the U.S. Enjoy fishing, picnics, and hiking.
-Trails through the park connect to the larger River's Edge Trail System, a nearly 60-mile network of trails along the Missouri River.
+Just 10 minutes from downtown, explore Giant Springs State Park to see one of the largest freshwater springs in the U.S. Trails through the park connect to the larger River's Edge Trail System, a nearly 60-mile network of trails along the Missouri River.
 A 30-minute drive from Great Falls takes you to Tower Rock State Park.
 Named for a 424-foot-high igneous rock formation, the park offers trails with exhibits about the area's history and geology.

-12. Cooke City
+14. Cooke City

 Cooke City is a scenic small town just 10 minutes from the Northeast Entrance Station to Yellowstone National Park.
 Here, you can find cozy accommodations and campsites at rates that are a pleasant surprise compared to those inside the park.
 But Cooke City is more than just a basecamp for visiting Yellowstone National Park on a budget.
 You'll also find spectacular scenery driving away from Yellowstone's entrance gate.

 The infamous Beartooth All-American Road (U.S. 212), open seasonally, connects Cooke City to Red Lodge on a winding, awe-inspiring 64-mile route.
 The road travels through multiple national forests with views of glaciers, snowcapped mountains, and alpine lakes.
 Reaching heights of nearly 11,000 feet, this drive is not for the faint of heart.
-But for the adventurous, it's a memorable trip with abundant options for outdoor recreation along the way.
+For the adventurous, it's a memorable trip with abundant options for outdoor recreation along the way.
 Enjoy hiking, fishing, horseback riding, and even cross-country skiing in June and July.
 And when winter takes over the road, it becomes a snowmobiling paradise, part of the reason Cooke City is known as one of the best places for snowmobiling in the country.

-13. Gardiner
+15. Gardiner

 Gardiner makes an excellent jumping-off point for outdoor adventures.
-The town was the first entrance to Yellowstone National Park.
-Marked with the iconic Roosevelt Arch and now known as the North Entrance, it stays open year-round.
+The town was the first entrance to Yellowstone National Park — marked with the iconic Roosevelt Arch and now known as the North Entrance, it stays open year-round.
 With the Yellowstone River running through town, you're always close to fishing, rafting, and swimming.
 Gardiner's historic downtown is just a few blocks.
 It's small enough for a laid-back feel while offering enough shops, restaurants, and lodging options.
 A small but vibrant community hosts various events and festivities throughout the year.

 Public lands surround Gardiner.
 Explore the Absaroka and Beartooth Mountain Ranges.
 Hike, bike, or go horseback riding in the summer.
 Snowshoe and enjoy cross-country skiing in the winter.
 Every season is a great time for wildlife viewing.
 Balance outdoor adventures with relaxing hot springs.
 A short, 10-minute drive from Gardiner takes you to Yellowstone Hot Springs.
 Soak in mineral-rich waters while enjoying mountain views.
 A scenic, 40-minute drive through Paradise Valley leads you to Chico Hot Springs Resort & Day Spa.
 Day passes are available year-round for two open-air natural mineral hot springs pools.

-14. West Yellowstone
+16. West Yellowstone

 West Yellowstone is the closest town to Yellowstone National Park.
-You'll be minutes away from Old Faithful, the Grand Canyon of Yellowstone, and other natural wonders.
-But West Yellowstone is more than just a convenient place to sleep and eat — it's a bustling town with a vibrant community.
+You'll be minutes away from Old Faithful, the Grand Canyon of Yellowstone, and other natural wonders, but West Yellowstone is more than just a convenient place to sleep and eat — it's a bustling town with a vibrant community.
 The Museum of the Yellowstone, open seasonally, shares travel history in and around Yellowstone Park.
 You'll also find art shows, historical reenactments, and cultural events throughout the year.

 If you're looking for outdoor recreation, you're not limited to Yellowstone National Park — you also have three national forests nearby with abundant options for outdoor fun.
 World-class fishing, hiking, and Nordic skiing are all nearby.
 West Yellowstone also makes an excellent place for wildlife viewing year-round.
 For some guaranteed animal sightings, visit the Grizzly & Wolf Discovery Center to see bears, wolves, river otters, and more.
 The center is open all year, and any season is a good time for a visit.
 The bears don't hibernate, and the center has indoor and outdoor viewing options.